teppokoivula/ProcessChangelog/README.md

 * Defines which field will be used as row label (page identifier) on Changelog page
 * Default: Page name

+**Visible filters**

+* Defines which filters are visible on the Changelog page
+* Default: operation, username, when, date_range

+**Values for hidden filters**

+* Defines values used for filters that are not currently visible
+* Default: operation=all, flags=any, when=whenever

 ### Process Changelog Hooks